Loginistaken/Quantus-is-the-Latin-root-for-quantum-meaning-how-much/README.md

 Secure	🟩	Phase/frequency-encoded security
 Interact	🟩	Human–machine & device interfaces
 Evolve	🟨	Reconfigurable, not self-mutating
-Why This Is Quantum Latin

 Quantum → because it uses quantum phenomena

-Latin → because it is structural, grammatical, and declarative

 Quantus → because measurement is the verb

- defining a grammar of computation, not a qubit zoo.

 Qubits are states.
 This system is syntax.